AverDmi/premier-_league_statistics/README.md

 # Premier Ligue football statistics
 ___

-In this project we use data about football matches that have been played in the last 10 years in the English Premier League.
+This project uses data about football matches that have been played in the last 10 years in the English Premier League.
 The data was taken from the website [Football-Data.co.uk](https://www.football-data.co.uk/englandm.php).
 Based on these data, a [dashboard](https://datastudio.google.com/reporting/066249a1-e80a-4702-af10-3beac3f14c2d) was built that helps us answer several questions:
 * Which 5 teams most often pleased their fans and scored the most goals playing at their home stadium
 * Match outcome ratio